Genealogy and the Little Ice Age - New Publication Information

 Much of the information summarized has been taken from published articles and books researched and written by a large and varied group of scientists and historians concerned with weather and climate; population; economics and marketplaces; sociology; medicine; archaeology; and geology, astrophysics, oceanography, and other natural sciences.

-Go to the Unlock the Past website for more information. www.gould.com.au/genealogy-and-the-little-ice-age/utp0151/
+For purchase information, go to the Unlock the Past website. www.gould.com.au/genealogy-and-the-little-ice-age/utp0151/